jsdclxvi/Reforestation/README.md

-## I just broke my guitar.
-It's okay, I won't fret
+## I wouldn't buy anything with velcro.
+It's a total rip-off.